Nelson Enwerem: Brand ambassador and brand influencer

 After his stay at big brother Prince Nelson Enwerem become brand ambassador for various brands in Nigeria which include some of the big brands.
 He also appeared in some of adverts where he influenced different kind brands such as Showmax, Dstv, Guinness (he is brand ambassador of Guinness) and Samsung.
 He has been doing amazingly well after the house and managed to secure working with good brands.
 He also create some of the content for the brand he worked with on his Instagram, known for directing those adverts and coming with the concept behind it.

-Actor, Host and Model
+Actor, host and model

 Prince Nelson Enwerem have acted in couple of movies named Head over bills where he played Leo and MOG the movie where his role was being a pastor.
-Head over bills will be available in cinemas all over Nigeria from the 4th of February 2022.
+Head over bills will be available in cinemas all over Nigeria from 4 February 2022.
 He took it to twitter that he will be part of Netflix original movie.

 He has hosted few events in Lagos and Abuja.
 He was also a judge and a speaker at African hair summit.
 He was chosen as a host at house at Guinness Bright House party for fashion master class.
 Hosted few Samsung meet and greet along aside with his colleague.
 He recently announced that he will have magazine TV show with MTV Base.